ojacobson/actinide/README.rst

 This is a tiny lisp, along the lines of Peter Norvig's `lispy`_, designed to be embedded within Python programs.
-It provides minimal safety features, but the restricted set of builtins ensures that Actinide programs cannot gain access to the outside context of the program.
+It provides minimal safety features, but the restricted set of builtins ensures that Actinide programs **probably** cannot gain access to the outside context of the program.
 The worst they can do is waste CPU time, fill up RAM, and drain your battery.

 .. _lispy: http://norvig.com/lispy.html